-The City of Janesville receives the fourth lowest state shared revenue per capita among our peer communities.
-Janesville receives only $81 per resident in state shared revenue, while our peer communities receive an average of $179 per resident, or 221% more than Janesville.
+The City of Janesville receives the third lowest state shared revenue per capita among our peer communities.
+Janesville receives only $82 per resident in state shared revenue while comparably-sized cities like Oshkosh, Eau Claire, and West Allis receive an average of $141 per resident, or 72% more than Janesville.

 #3 - Property Taxes and State Shared Revenue (combined)

-The City of Janesville receives the lowest combined property taxes and state shared revenue per capita among our peer communities.
-Property taxes and state shared revenue should be inversely related, meaning communities who receive greater state shared revenue can afford to have lower property taxes while communities who receive little state shared revenue often have higher property taxes to make up the difference.
-In spite of receiving little state shared revenue, Janesville's ability to keep property taxes relatively low compared to our peer communities is truly a testament to the great value residents receive for quality City services!
+The City of Janesville receives the lowest combined property taxes and state shared revenue per capita among its peer communities.
+Property taxes and state shared revenue are inversely related, meaning communities who receive greater state shared revenue can afford to have lower property taxes while communities who receive little state shared revenue often have higher property taxes to make up the difference.
+In spite of receiving comparatively little state shared revenue, Janesville's ability to keep property taxes relatively low compared to our peer communities is truly a testament to the great value residents receive for quality City services!

 #4 – General Obligation Debt Per Capita

-As referenced above, Janesville receives the lowest combined revenue from property taxes and state shared revenue compared to our peer communities.
-As a result of restrictions on operating revenue generation, the City funds many capital projects through acquiring general obligation debt.
+As referenced above, Janesville receives the lowest combined revenue from property taxes and state shared revenue.
+This forces Janesville to fund some of the numerous services provided through acquiring general obligation debt.
 Janesville’s general obligation debt per capita ranks below the average for our peer communities.
-The City also maintains a “AA” bond rating from Standard & Poor’s.
+The City also maintains a “AA” bond rating from Standard and Poor’s.

 #5 – General Obligation Debt Per Equalized Assessed Value (EAV)

 Equalized assessed value (EAV) refers to the dollar value assigned to a property for tax purposes.
-Calculating the debt per EAV provides an analysis of Janesville’s debt management in comparison to our peer communities.
+Calculating the debt per EAV provides a better analysis of Janesville’s debt management in comparison to our peer communities.
 Janesville’s debt per EAV ranks below the average for our peer communities.

 If you have any questions or want additional information, please contact Maggie Darr, Assistant to the City Manager, at email@example.com or (608) 755-3103.